Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Abstract ## {#Abstract}

-   This document presents the DASH-IF Live Media Ingest Protocol Specification.
-   Two protocol interfaces are defined.
-Interface-1 (CMAF Ingest), is based on fragmented MPEG-4 as defined in the Common Media Application Format (CMAF).
+   This document presents the DASH-IF Live Media Ingest Protocol Specification where two protocol interfaces are defined.
+Interface-1 (CMAF Ingest) is based on fragmented MP4 as defined in the Common Media Application Format (CMAF).
    Interface-2 is based on DASH and HLS as specified by the MPEG and IETF, respectively.
    Both interfaces use the HTTP POST (or PUT) method to transmit media objects from the ingest source to the receiving entity.
 The protocol interfaces also support carriage of timed metadata and timed text.